Ph.D. in Curriculum and Instruction: Emphasis in Mathematics Education

 Today’s elementary, middle, secondary and university mathematics research, instruction and curriculum embrace a variety of strategies and technologies.
-The TLAC graduate program in mathematics education includes work with the latest research findings, curriculum developments, computer-based teaching tools, Internet and web-based sources and information technologies such as modeling, visualization and data management.
-The program characteristics include:
+The TLAC graduate program in mathematics education includes work with the latest research findings, curriculum developments, computer-based teaching tools, internet and web-based sources and information technologies such as modeling, visualization and data management.
+Program characteristics include:

 - Research-based degree with an emphasis on mathematics learning with understanding and how to advance mathematics performance for all students.

 - Opportunity for individualized projects that expand knowledge about teaching and learning with and through technology.

 - Technology-rich environment, not only in terms of instructional tools, but also in the opportunity to employ technology in collecting data, modeling applied situations and building representations of important mathematics concepts.

 - Opportunity to study with a group of like-minded and motivated colleagues.
 Scheduled and available courses, making it possible to complete a degree within a well-defined time period.

 Students come from a variety of backgrounds, possess a wide array of experiences and achieve national exposure before graduation.
 As a result of mentorship by mathematics education faculty and through participation in extant research projects, graduate students will present their work at local, regional and national conferences as well as publish in relevant journals.